E-commerce logistics leveraging data for smarter fulfilment solutions | 42Signals

 What is the role of logistics in commerce?

 Logistics plays a critical role in commerce by ensuring that goods and services move efficiently and effectively from suppliers to customers.
-Logistics encompasses a wide range of activities, including transportation, warehousing, inventory management, order fulfilment, packaging, and distribution.
+Logistics encompasses a wide range of activities, including transportation, warehousing, inventory management, order fulfillment, packaging, and distribution.

 What do you mean by e-logistics?

-eLogistics, also known as “electronic” or “digital” logistics, refers to the integration of digital technologies into logistics operations.
+eLogistics or e-commerce logistics, also known as “electronic” or “digital” logistics, refers to the integration of digital technologies into logistics operations.
 This can include automating manual tasks, using real-time data analytics to inform decision-making, implementing AI and machine learning algorithms to predict and prevent disruptions, and leveraging mobile devices and cloud computing to enable remote monitoring and control.

 What are the 4 major types of logistics?